 - Drugs (yours): here, let’s trade your drugs for my drugs.
 Mine are supposed to work better.
 If they don’t, you could decide, perhaps, to go back to yours (not the meth’, please, or the cocaine or heroin, but people go back to marijuana rather often, thinking it better than my stuff.
 Short term, maybe so.
 For a few folks, longer.)We can all agree that alcohol in large amounts is not a good idea for mood or mood stability.
 Caffeine? not horrible but probably makes the PTSD side of things (very common) worse.In general, how about “while you’re trying my drugs, why don’t you cool it with yours so you can see what’s doing what.”

-Show me some small steps toward better self-care
+Small steps toward better self-care

 Three types of psychotherapy have been shown in randomized trials to be useful in bipolar disorder: cognitive, behavioral (these two are often combined), and interpersonal psychotherapy.